Podskio/djs-ts-boilerplate/README.md

 Create commands in `src/commands` and event handlers in `src/events`.

-Run `yarn dev` to start the bot.
+Run `pnpm dev` to start the bot.

-Run `yarn deploy-commands` to register command changes.
+Run `pnpm deploy-commands` to register command changes.